 Sale or Closure of our Business

 We have a duty of care to ensure you have access to ongoing optical and hearing care.
-Should we close or sell some or all of our business and assets as part of any business restructuring or reorganisation wherever possible will arrange to transfer your records to another Optical or Hearing provider chosen by us.
-If this happens, we will write to you with full details including details of how you can request your records to be transferred to an alternative provider of your choice.
-In the unlikely event we cannot find a suitable alternative provider we will make arrangement to transfer your records to the local primary care organisation (PCO) or a person nominated by the PCO.
+Should we close or sell some or all of our business and assets as part of any business restructuring or reorganisation, wherever possible we will arrange to transfer your records to another Optical or Hearing provider chosen by us.
+If this happens, we will write to you with full details, including details of how you can request your records to be transferred to an alternative provider of your choice.
+In the unlikely event we cannot find a suitable alternative provider, we will make arrangements to transfer your records to the local Primary Care Organisation (PCO) or a person nominated by the PCO.

 Legal and Other Obligations

-As an accredited provider of adult hearing services on behalf of the NHS we comply fully with their Information Governance policy.
+As an accredited provider of adult hearing services on behalf of the NHS, we comply fully with their Information Governance Policy.
 The legal framework governing the use of personal confidential data in health care is complex.
-It includes the NHS Act 2006, the Health and Social Care Act 2012, the Data Protection Act, and the Human Rights Act.
+It includes the NHS Act 2006, the Health and Social Care Act 2012, the General Data Protection Regulation (GDPR) and the Human Rights Act.

 Please note that as a healthcare provider we are obliged to contact you when you are due or overdue for your next scheduled appointment for eye care or hearing care.

 How you can access and update your information

 The accuracy and availability of your personal information is important to us.
 If you change email address, or any of the other information we hold is inaccurate or out of date, or you would like a copy of the information we hold about you, please email us at: [email protected], or write to us at: The Customer Care Team, Scrivens Opticians & Hearing Care, Scrivens House, 60 Islington Row Middleway, Edgbaston, Birmingham B15 1PH.
 Alternatively, you can telephone our Customer Care Team free on 0800 626 427.